mui/mui-x/docs/data/data-grid/components/components.md

 :::success

-- See [Common concepts—Custom slots and subcomponents](/x/common-concepts/custom-components/) to learn how to use slots.
+- See [Common concepts—Slots and subcomponents](/x/common-concepts/custom-components/) to learn how to use slots.
 - See [`GridSlotsComponent`](/x/api/data-grid/data-grid/#slots) to learn about the available slots.

   :::